 Nearby Coronado Beaches

-Many of the guests love strolling along the shoreline and observing all of the exquisite sand sculptures found along the beach.
-Others enjoy spending their time sitting and reading their favorite book or people watching everyone that comes and goes from their spot.
+Many guests love strolling along the shoreline and observing the exquisite sand sculptures.
+Others enjoy sitting and reading their favorite book or people-watching everyone who comes and goes from their spot.
 Please note that you cannot take any seashells off the beaches.

-The only downside is the parking situation near the Coronado beaches, which can be very challenging for those locals who you invited to come over and spend a day with.
-It’s better for them to pay for parking at the Coronado Island Marriott.
+The only downside is the parking situation near the Coronado beaches, which can be very challenging.
+You’ll want to leave your car at Coronado Island Marriott.

 Still, the setting is perfect, especially during the sunset hours.